Vienna – An Introduction to Schönbrunn

 The Hofburg is very interesting in that it is not a single building but, rather is comprised of adjoining complexes that were built starting in the 1100s through the mid 1800s and have housed royalty and aristocracy for centuries.
 Today, it still houses government officials, including the office of the Austrian president.

-As impressive as St.Stephens Cathedral, which is the dominates the sky with its 300 ft. plus spire and mosaic tiled roof is, the inside is even more impressive.
+As impressive as St.Stephens Cathedral with its 300 ft. plus spire and mosaic tiled roof is from the outside , the inside is even more impressive.

 Warning, the scale of the buildings and the area can be deceiving – the area is considerable and is packed with buildings and gawking tourists, so bring along some good walking shoes.
 Here you’ll also find souvenir as well as very exclusive shops (hang on to your wallet) restaurants and cafes, where you can rest your feet and watch people walk by.